Pinching Antenna Systems (PASS) for Cell-Free Communications: System Model

 \subsection{Problem Formulation}

 In this work, the digital beamforming design and pinching beamforming design of the proposed PASS assisted cell-free system are optimized aiming at maximizing the user sum rate under power limitation and the PA deployment limitation of each BS.
-This optimization problem can be expressed as

-where~\eqref{constraint:pa} is the PA deployment constraint, with $\mathbf{X}_l\in \mathbb{C}^{M\times N}$ denoting the PA deployment matrix for BS $l$.
-The element on row $m$ and column $n$ of $\mathbf{X}_l$ is $x_{l,m,n}$. $\mathcal{X}_{l,m,n}$ is the set of the values of $x_{l,m,n}$ which satisfy PA deployment constraints~\eqref{length} and~\eqref{gap}.
-Constraint~\eqref{constraint:power} is the power budget constraint for all BSs, with $P_l$ denoting the available power of BS $l$.
-Problem~\eqref{problem:sum_rate} is non-convex due to: i) its non-convex objective function in the form of sum of logarithms; and ii) the PA location constraints are non-convex.
+This optimization problem can be expressed as {where~\eqref{constraint:pa} is the PA deployment constraint, with $\mathbf{X}_l\in \mathbb{C}^{M\times N}$ denoting the PA deployment matrix for BS $l$.
+The element on row $m$ and column $n$ of $\mathbf{X}_l$ is $x_{l,m,n}$. $\mathcal{X}_{l,m,n}$ is the set of the values of $x_{l,m,n}$ which satisfy PA deployment constraints~\eqref{length} and~\eqref{gap}.} Constraint~\eqref{constraint:power} is the power budget constraint for all BSs, with $P_l$ denoting the available power of BS $l$.